yuluqinn/CCM-site/README.md

 **Instructors**: [Brenden Lake](https://cims.nyu.edu/~brenden/) and [Todd Gureckis](http://psych.nyu.edu/gureckis/)

-**Teaching Assistants**: Guy Davidson
+**Teaching Assistants**: Guy Davidson and Aysja Johnson

 **Meeting time and location**:

-We have a "flipped classroom" model for lecture
+**Lecture.** We have a "flipped classroom" model.
-Lecture is pre-recorded and available on Vimeo
+Lectures will be pre-recorded and available to watch on Vimeo.
-Live discussion is blended on Mondays 1:35-2:35 PM
+Live discussion of the lectures is blended on Mondays 1:35-2:35 PM.
-In person GCASL_C95 - Global Center for Academic & Spiritual Life, 238 Thompson Street (capacity = 56)
+In person GCASL_C95 - Global Center for Academic & Spiritual Life, 238 Thompson Street (capacity = 56).
-Zoom link in NYU Classes
+Zoom link in NYU Classes.

-Labs (we have two times for people with time zone issues, attend one):
+**Labs.** We have two times.
+Attend only one, whichever is convenient for you.
-Option1: Tuesday 8am-8:50am
+Option 1: Tuesdays 8:00-8:50 AM
 Online, Zoom link in NYU Classes.

 Option 2: Tuesdays 2:40-3:30 PM
-Blended (60FA, capacity 17 students) also can access via the Zoom link in NYU Classes
+Blended (60FA, capacity 17 students) also can access via the Zoom link in NYU Classes.

 **Course numbers**:
 DS-GA 1016 (Data Science)